microsoft/vscode-iot-workbench/docs/provision_azure_iothub.md

 	![IoT Device Workbench: Cloud -> Provision](pic/iot-workbench-cloud-provision.png)

 1. If you haven't login to Azure in Visual Studio Code before, the following will be pop-up to guide you for Azure sign-in.
+Otherwise, start with step 5 for resource group selection.

 	![pop-up window for Azure sign-in](pic/vs-azure-login.png)